 Disclaimer 1: I married into the family of the book’s subject, Aelfrida Tillyard (1883-1959).
 My parents-in-law get a fleeting mention towards the end.
 As I have this personal connexion, the following observations will focus on those aspects of Aelfrida’s life which have overlapped with my own.

-Disclaimer 2: Long before I met any of her other relatives, I must have rubbed shoulders with Aelfrida’s daughter Alicia, as for a few months we attended the same church (St Andrew’s, Old Headington).
+Disclaimer 2: Long before I met any of her other relatives, I must have rubbed shoulders with Aelfrida’s daughter Alethea, as for a few months we attended the same church (St Andrew’s, Old Headington).
 However, I don’t remember her.
 I don’t really remember much about the church except its general appearance inside, the over-powerful organ (once Merton College’s, since replaced) and for being the only church I’ve come across which used the BBC Hymn Book.

 This is described as a ‘novel biography’ though it does not stray far beyond demonstrable fact.
 Aelfrida’s life is amply documented, though sometimes not enough for the author: ‘what would one not give for a diary account of [Aelfrida's meeting with my future parents-in-law after their marriage]‘.